trufflesuite/trufflesuite.com/src/guides/getting-started-with-drizzle-and-react/index.md

 ## Wiring up the front-end client

-Since Create-React-App's default behavior disallows importing files from outside of the `src` folder, we need to bring the contracts in our `build` folder inside `src`.
+Since Create-React-App's default behavior disallows importing files from outside of the `src` folder, we need to bring the contracts from our `build` folder inside `src`.
 We can copy and paste them every time we compile our contracts, but a better way is to simply configure Truffle to put the files there.

 In the `truffle-config.js` file, replace the contents with the following: